kaansoral/cordova-emulator/README.md

 I'm sure you all know how complicated and frustrating it is to debug/inspect a cordova/phonegap app.
 Remote inspectors like weinre are not very useful.
 Up to now you could never inspect and debug a cordova app like you are debugging/inspecting a webpage with Chrome Developer Tools, well now you can!
 By doing exactly that!
 YEY!

-I had the idea to simplify/convert my app to debug it on the browser, while pursuing that idea I found this extremely simply and extremely useful method.
-I've eliminated countless very simple yet impossible to pinpoint issues right after I built this emulator, I can't describe what a joy it was, but I'm guessing you are about to experience it.
+I had the idea to simplify/convert my app to debug it on the browser, while pursuing that idea I found this extremely simple and extremely useful method.
+I've eliminated countless very simple yet impossible to pinpoint issues right after I built this emulator, I can't describe what a joy it was, but I'm guessing you are about to experience it yourself.

 <h1>How To</h1>
 <ul>